dentsu a11y

 A11y logo in the center with screenshots from dentsu a11y work: microsite hero, checklist, research

-A11y = Accessibility
+A11y = Accessibility Ally

 I am a passionate UX/UI designer with a strong focus on accessibility, driven by my lived experiences and commitment to inclusive design for marginalized communities.
 Over the past two years, I have deepened my expertise in accessibility, ensuring digital products and services are barrier-free for people with disabilities.
 I am proficient in accessibility guidelines such as WCAG 2.2 and am currently preparing for the CPACC certification with Deque's Full Curriculum.
+I also have experience auditing; utilizing both manual checks and automated tools like UsableNet AQA, WAVE & Lighthouse to ensure compliance with WCAG (Web Content Accessibility Guidelines).

 Toni León wearing an AccessU volunteer badge and taking a mirror selfie at Umlauf Sculpture Gardens